meltano/meltano/docs/src/docs/command-line-interface.md

 ## `install`

-Installs all the dependencies of your project based on the **meltano.yml** file.
+Installs dependencies of your project based on the **meltano.yml** file.

 Optionally, provide a plugin type argument to only (re)install plugins of a certain type.
+Additionally, plugin names can be provided to only (re)install those specific plugins.

 Use `--include-related` to automatically install transform, model, and dashboard plugins related to installed extractor plugins.